Updated: Apr 11

 However, some questions still remain:

-Is Micha Baskerville that guy?
+Is Micah Baskerville that guy?
 Will he be given a starting spot due to seniority?

 Could Mike Jones Jr come into LSU's squad with such ferocity he'd grab a starting spot upon arrival (ala Jabril Cox) and force everyone in America to never ask "who is Mike Jones?" ever again???